Gaziantep Turkey Travel Guide

 Fewer tourists and better value on travel.

-Unpredictable weather, reduced hours for some sites.
+Unpredictable weather, reduced hours for particular sites.

 Budget-friendly travel, fewer people.